 As such, and because no veterinarian wants to be unable to treat a pet due to financial limitations, Veterinary Emergency Center strongly recommends health insurance for all pets.
 Insurance gives you the security and peace of mind to focus on your pet’s needs without the worry of a heavy financial toll.
 There are numerous plans available through reputable companies and associations, including:

-In addition, Veterinary Emergency Center accepts cash, personal check, Visa, Mastercard, Discover, American Express, and Care Credit, with specialized payment plan options for specific circumstances coming soon (NOW AVAILABLE– click here for more information).
+In addition, Veterinary Emergency Center accepts cash, personal check, Visa, Mastercard, Discover, American Express, and Care Credit.
 Once we have discussed your pet’s condition with you, we can work out a treatment plan to help you best care for your pet.